Pregnancy The Science of Nutrition

 Many women want to know what they can do to help prevent the development of gestational diabetes in pregnancy.
 Here are are a few steps you can take to reduce your risk:

 • Balance your blood sugar - aim to balance your blood sugar prior to pregnancy and in early pregnancy by pairing carbohydrates with healthy fat and protein, and by limiting refined carbohydrates and sugar.
 Even if you are managing first trimester morning sickness, try to have your comforting carbs in balance.
-Better blood sugars=less nausea!
+Better blood sugars can mean less nausea.

 • Get to a healthy body weight before pregnancy - healthy doesn’t necessarily mean a BMI in the “normal” range.
 Rather it means a weight that feels comfortable to you, while eating a nutrient-dense diet and being regularly active.